<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Pretty much all pool heaters are one of these three types:

-(Solar heaters usually look like solar panels and are outside the scope of basic pump/filter system plumbing.
-For our purposes today, we're talking heat pumps and natural gas/propane heaters.)
+Solar heaters usually look like solar panels and are outside the scope of basic pump/filter system plumbing.
+For our purposes today, we're talking heat pumps and natural gas/propane heaters.

 A pool heater tends to look big and clunky.
 Fair enough; it has a lot of work to do.

-The Salt Chlorine Generator
+3. Salt Chlorine Generators

 The Return Jets